 Something that does serve everyday people browsing the internet is search engine optimization (SEO).
 Optimizing a brand’s search results does not involve annoying pop-up ads, but instead focuses on making a brand easy to find online.
 In the first quarter of 2015, mobile searches outpaced those made on the web.
 This trend has grown exponentially since then which is why businesses today must have a mobile presence to stay relevant.

-Drew Hendrick’s put it perfectly in his recent article, “What is the Future of Search in 2017”, where he simply states “mobile friendly or bust”.
-Remember when coming across a mobile friendly website on your phone was a treat?
-Today it is a necessity, and it reflects poorly on your business when consumers do a local search only to find no time was taken to translate your website between web and mobile view.
+Drew Hendrick’s put it perfectly in his recent article, “What is the Future of Search in 2017”, where he simply states “mobile-friendly or bust”.
+Remember when coming across a mobile-friendly website on your phone was a treat?
+Today it is a necessity, and it reflects poorly on your business when consumers do a local search only to find no time was taken to translate your website between the web and mobile view.

 95% of smartphone users use local search, yet only 7% of businesses have a local search strategy implemented

 Local search is mobile search; therefore, local visibility is mobile visibility.
 The statistics speak for themselves regarding why businesses need a local and mobile presence.
 Regarding driving new customers into your business, 90% of consumers read online reviews before they visit.
 If your business is lacking in reviews consumers will be less likely to visit, and they will be even more unlikely to visit if reviews found are poor.
 Once consumers complete their mobile research 92% of them went out and made a purchase within 24 hours.
 Therefore, it is becoming increasingly important for businesses – local especially – to keep up with this mobile trend.